nicbou/nicolasbouliane.com/frontend/content/projects/new-timeline.md

 ## Scripts over systems

-There is no longer a system.
-It's just a script.
+You run a command over some files, instead of spinning up a whole system.

 I ditched Docker, Django, Django REST Framework, Postgresql, imagemagick, ghostscript, and a lot more.
 The new timeline is a self-contained Python package with few dependencies.

-There is no longer an elaborate instruction set to run the project.
-You no longer need to spin up half a dozen Docker images to achieve that.
-You call `timeline` and you get a timeline.
-It's that simple.

-For the first time, I feel confident that other people can run this project too.
-People did run the old timeline and even submitted pull requests to it, but that's a statement to their dedication, not to the project's usability.
+You point it at files, it spits out a website.

+All in all, it's a lot easier to reason about.
+It's easier to use and easier to maintain.
+I feel far more confident than people can try it out on their computer.